TALK TO SALES

 Only monthly rollover is permitted if you're offering an HRA with PeopleKeep.

 The main difference between the two health benefits is that the employer owns the HRA, and the employee owns the HSA.
-This means if an employee with an HRA leaves an organization, the unused HRA dollars stay with the employer, similar to a flexible spending account (FSA).
+This means if an employee with an HRA leaves an organization, the unused HRA funds stay with the employer, similar to a flexible spending account (FSA).

 Another significant difference is how you fund the two accounts.
 The money in an HRA is provided solely by the employer.
 With an HSA, both the employer and the employee can contribute to the account.
 Unlike certain HRAs, like an integrated HRA, HSAs have annual contribution limits.